top of page

 Applications of BCIs

 The applications of BCIs are profound and diverse.
 Medically, they hold the promise of restoring functions lost due to neurological diseases or injuries.
 For instance, individuals with paralysis have used BCIs to regain control of prosthetic limbs, operate wheelchairs, and communicate through computers using only their thoughts.
 In addition to physical rehabilitation, BCIs are being explored for treatment in neurodegenerative diseases and mental health disorders, targeting brain areas affected by these conditions to improve symptoms.
+Deep-brain stimulation for example has reduced tremors in patients Parkinson's for over 4 decades.

 The Future of BCIs